 Driven to do more with less, and by a deep concern regarding the impact to E-Wast and carbon emissions, Kauricone curates the best in innovative technology to build powerful, compact, eco-friendly servers - minus the fancy case

 Unconventional - yes, but better for people, the planet, and business

-With a physical footprint a fraction the size of a traditional server, yet powerful enough to run any business, Kauricone servers use less rare earth elements, create less waste and use less electrcity.
-Each server is fast, reliable, easy to run, easy to program, has a longer warranty and a longer lifespan.
+With a physical footprint a fraction the size of a traditional server, yet powerful enough to run any business, Kauricone servers use less rare earth elements, create less waste, and use less electricity.

 About the Name

-The Kauri is a native tree of New Zealand, much treasured by New Zealander's and in particular by Mike Milne the founder of Kauricone.
+The Kauri is a native tree of New Zealand, much treasured by New Zealander's and in particular by Mike Milne the founder fo Kauricone.

 The Kauri Cone is the golf ball size seed of the giant Kauri.

 On polination the cone breaks into thousands of small winged seeds.
 In the right conditions the seed germinates and over hundreds of years will grow into the majestic Kauri Tree.

 Mike Likens the Kauri to his servers, in small things there is great strength.